Klotho deficiency: The missing link between salt and hypertension

 Low levels have already been linked to cognitive deficits and heart disease.

-In other words, if you don’t have enough Klotho protein floating around and you eat too much salt, the area in your vessels where blood must pass through becomes tighter and tighter and your heart has to pump harder and harder.
+In other words, if you don’t have enough Klotho protein floating around and you eat too much salt, your blood vessels constrict, becoming tighter and tighter and causing your heart to pump harder and harder.

 Boosting Klotho levels